sparkfun/OpenLog_Artemis_Geophone_Logger/HOOKUP.md

 The Artemis is doing all of the hard work for you: sampling the geophone signal, converting the samples to frequency data using a Fast Fourier Transform, and logging each reading to microSD card.

-You can adjust the gain of the ADS122C04 ADC using menu option 5.
+You can adjust the gain of the ADS122C04 ADC using menu option 4.
 The gain can be set from x1 to x128.
 You can also set the amplitude threshold that the peak signal needs to exceed before it is logged to SD card.
 This allows you to avoid logging all of the background noise between seismic waves.

-The SM-24 geophone has a useful frequency range of 240Hz, so we need to be logging at 480Hz to be able to capture data across the full frequency range.
+The SM-24 geophone has a useful frequency range of 240Hz, so we need to be logging at 480Hz or more to be able to capture data across the full frequency range.
 Have a look at [Nyquist-Shannon sampling](https://en.wikipedia.org/wiki/Nyquist%E2%80%93Shannon_sampling_theorem) to find out why.
 We round the 480Hz up to 500Hz to make life easier for ourselves.
 We actually set the ADS122C04 sample rate to 600Hz to make sure we have a new conversion ready every 2 milliseconds.